HarshShah310/TechnoAmdavad/README.md

-# TechnoAmdavad
+# Techno Amdavad Online Magazine Portal

-technoamdavad.gq is an online portal for my magazine ‘Techno Amdavad’ that hosts many tech related articles and allows the user to find, navigate and read particular articles from the site.
-The articles include latest advances in the technological community and the upcoming exiting electronical launches that serve as a breakthrough in the technological environment.
+●	Techno Amdavad is an innovative online platform that hosts a dynamic tech-focused magazine, providing a curated collection of articles that explore the latest advancements in the technological landscape.
+The website, technoamdavad.gq, serves as an engaging hub for tech enthusiasts to discover, navigate, and read articles on cutting-edge technologies, upcoming electronic launches, and breakthroughs within the tech community.

-The flow starts when admin builds a new addition of the tech magazine, implementing new features while adding articles regularly.
+●	Users can effortlessly browse and read articles on the platform, benefiting from an intuitive and user-friendly interface.
+The platform features an AI-powered chat bot, developed using IBM Watson technology.
+This chat bot aids users in addressing queries and providing guidance.

-Users can browse the existing articles and download any new additions of the magazine while registration on site is optional and available only after the user has opted for a subscription.
-A chat bot will eventually help the user find and read any particular tech article.
-They also get the mail notification for the release of latest articles and they can also download specific articles.
-They can also interact with AI bot (Developed with IBM Watson) for any queries or guidelines.
+●	The Techno Amdavad project showcases my proficiency in AI integration, web development using WordPress and Elementor, cloud deployment with GCP, and front-end technologies such as HTML and CSS.
+This project underscores my ability to create user-centric online experiences and effectively manage a tech-focused content platform.